Page last updated: 1/12/21 . The latest information will be at the top of the page.

 Are any Bama Dining locations open?

 Yes.
-Access information on Bama Dining locations, hours of operation and menus for Fall Semester 2020.
+Access information on Bama Dining locations, hours of operation and menus.
 More information about Bama Dining can be found on their website.

 Are University libraries open?

-Before going to any of the University libraries, read the University Libraries Facilities Use Guidelines for Fall 2020.
+Before going to any of the University libraries, read the guide to UA Library Services.

 Is the Student Health Center open?